 Bonds Payable: IFFIm has continued to raise funds on the global capital market.
-From its inception to 31 December 2013, IFFIm had raised US\$ 4.5 billion through bond issuances.
+From its inception to 31 December 2014, IFFIm had raised US\$ 5 billion through bond issuances.

-During 2013, IFFIm's bonds payable increased by US\$ 209 million primarily due to the following:
+During 2014, IFFIm's bonds payable decreased by US\$ 275 million primarily due to the following:

-- Bond Issuances and Redemptions: During 2013, proceeds from new bond issuances exceeded bond redemptions.
-The increase in bonds payable, which resulted from the issuance of three new bonds totalling US\$ 836 million, was partially offset by the redemption of three bonds totalling US\$ 358 million. - Fair Value Gains: Most of IFFIm's borrowings are denominated in currencies other than the United States dollar.
+- Bond Issuances and Redemptions: During 2014, bond redemptions exceeded proceeds from a new bond issuance.
+The decrease in bonds payable resulted from the redemption of six bonds totalling US\$ 716 million, which was partially offset by the issuance of a new bond totalling US\$ 500 million. - Fair Value Gains: Most of IFFIm's borrowings are denominated in currencies other than the United States dollar.
 As such, the fair value of these borrowings is highly sensitive to yield and exchange rate movements of the respective foreign currency borrowings, which are some of the market observable inputs that are used to fair value IFFIm's borrowings.
-During 2013, IFFIm recorded value gains of US\$ 264 million on its borrowings.
+During 2014, IFFIm recorded value gains of US\$ 46 million on its borrowings.

-Grants payable: Grants payable represent board approved commitments made by IFFIm to fund GAVI programmes.
+Grants payable: Grants payable represent board approved commitments made by IFFIm to fund Gavi programmes.
 These commitments are evidenced in indicative funding confirmations, each of which is signed by an IFFIm trustee on behalf of the IFFIm board.